ghoshoreo/cse15l-lab-reports/lab2.md

 The main issue with the original version of the program was that the original value of `arr[i]` was being lost as it was not stored in any temporary variable.
 Consequently, the new value of `arr[i]` was being assigned to `arr[arr.length - i - 1]`.
 The modified version of the program addresses this issue by first storing the original value of `arr[i]` in a temporary variable declared as `temp`.
 This corrected the misassignment of values to `arr[arr.length - i - 1]`.

-Another issue that the modifed version of the program fixes is the nummber of iterations or traversals in the The modified version of the program fixes the issue.
+Another issue that the modifed version of the program fixes is the number of iterations or traversals.
 The modified version traverses till `arr.length/2`, which allows all the elements to swap symmetrically with each other, something that the original program did not account for.

 The modified version of the program fixes these issues.
-Note that the symptoms of the bugggy program now disappear.
+Note that the symptoms of the buggy program now disappear.

 ![Image](symptom_gone_task2.png)